 From there, it’s a matter of a few clicks to push your local website live.
 Once your account is connected, you’ll have other options here as well.
 You can make a copy of a live site and turn it into a local site, for example.
 Then you can make changes, and copy them back over to the live version.

 Being able to quickly create a local WordPress site offers numerous benefits.
 It lets you develop a new website in peace, and makes it easy to perform testing and troubleshooting without affecting your live site.
-Local by Flywheel enables you to do all of this easily, while offering plenty of advanced tools to enhance your local development options.
+Local enables you to do all of this easily, while offering plenty of advanced tools to enhance your local development options.

-- Install Local by Flywheel.
+- Install Local.

 - Create your local WordPress site.